outofmbufs/tokenizer/README.md

 ## Writing custom TokenMatch subclasses

-To write other TokenMatch enhancements, create a subclass and override one or both of these methods:
+Writing custom TokenMatch classes is straightforward; create a subclass that overrides any (or all) of these methods:

     def __init__(self, tokname, regexp, /):

-        ...
+    def _value(self, val, /):
+         INPUT: val - the matched string
+       RETURNS: a converted value (e.g.: int(val) etc)

-    def action(self, value, tkz, /):
+    def action(self, val, loc, tkz, /):
-        ...

-The `action` method is called when the framework has a regexp match.
-Two arguments are passed in: `value` which will be the (string) value from the match, and `tkz` which is the Tokenizer object itself (used/needed by some specialized subclasses).

-The `action` method is expected to return any namespace-like object that has at least two attributes:
- - `value` -- this is the (possibly modified) value that will be put into the token.
- - `tokenfactory` -- if not None, this will be invoked to create the token.
-If None, defaults to the tokenfactory set up in the Tokenizer itself.

-For convenience, a simple namedtuple `_TInfo` is provided; the examples below will demonstrate that.

-If an `action` method wants the token ignored, it can return None.
-Otherwise it should return a `_TInfo` or something duck-typing as a `_TInfo`.

-As an example, the entirety of `TokenMatchIgnoreButKeep` is:
+        INPUTS: val - the matched string
+                loc - TokLoc token location info (for error reporting) tkz - The Tokenizer object itself
+       RETURNS: A token, or None (to discard this match)

+The simplest subclasses are just conversions from matched value string to something else.
+They only need to override `_value`.
+For example, here is one way to implement the TokenMatchInt subclass:

+    # NOTE: The real implementation of TokenMatchInt is done as
+    #       a special case of TokenMatchConvert
+    #
+    class TokenMatchIntExample(TokenMatch):
+        def _value(self, val, /):
+	    return int(val)

+If the subclass needs more control, it can override `action` (and may also need to override init if there are additional parameters required).
+Here is the actual implementation of TokenMatchIgnoreButKeep:

     class TokenMatchIgnoreButKeep(TokenMatch):
-        def __init__(self, tokname, regexp, *args, keep, **kwargs): super().__init__(tokname, regexp, *args, **kwargs)
+        def __init__(self, *args, keep, **kwargs):
+            super().__init__(*args, **kwargs)
             self.keep = keep

-        def action(self, value, tkz, /):
+        def action(self, val, loc, tkz, /):
-            if self.keep in value:
+            if self.keep in val:
-                return _TInfo(value=self.keep)
+                return super().action(self.keep, loc, tkz)
             else:
                 return None

-This shows several points:
- - the recommended way to add more (keyword) arguments to the init function and use *args/**kwargs to protect against future signature revisions.
- - The use of "return None" to cause a token to be ignored
- - Modifying the `value` and returning it via a `_TInfo` instance.
+The init method takes an extra argument, `keep`, which it stores into the object so `action` will have it when needed.
+This code also shows the recommended way of handling the other arguments and passing them to super() in a way that minimizes dependencies on the framework signatures.

+The `action` method returns None if the `keep` character is not in the string value (`val`).
+Returning None instead of returning a token makes the framework discard this match; no token gets generated.
+If the `keep` is in the `val` string, then a token is generated and this is done by using super() to let the base ('TokenMatch') class handle the details of that.
+Note, however, that instead of passing the `val` (the string CONTAINING one or more `keep` characters) it passes just the `keep` character, so the token will have (just) that as its value.

+Perusing the implementations of the various TokenMatch subclasses already provided, plus also looking at some of the unittest code, is the best way to get a more detailed understand if writing a complicated TokenMatch subclass.

 ## Multiple TokenMatch rulesets